MaxM2067/raman-paleothermometer/CONTEXT.md

 - **Archaeological Samples Tab**
   - Upload multiple spectra of samples with unknown firing temperature
   - Navigate through samples using dropdown or quick navigation buttons (<<, >>)
-  - Apply the same analysis pipeline (method, intervals, height %)
+  - Apply the same analysis pipeline (method, intervals, height %) as the Experimental Tab for consistency
+  - Click "Derive Temperatures" button to (re)calculate and display derived temperatures and update calibration plots.
-  - Derive temperature ranges based on calibration curves from experimental data
+  - Derive temperature ranges based on calibration curves from experimental data.
+The derived temperature table shows:
+    - "Best estimate" temperatures (where the archaeological sample's value crosses the mean calibration curve).
+    - "Possible range" temperatures (where the archaeological sample's value falls within the mean ± standard deviation of the calibration curve).
+    - For values outside the mean calibration curve but within the SD band, the "best estimate" shows the midpoint of the in-SD range.
+    - If a value is entirely out of the calibration curve (even with SD), it's reported as "Out of range (closest: X°C)", indicating the temperature at the nearest edge of the calibration curve.
-  - Show spectra and fitted peaks for each sample
+  - Show spectra and fitted peaks for each sample (if applicable based on selected method).
-  - Display derived temperatures in a summary table
+  - Display derived temperatures in a summary table for each parameter (HD/HG, D Width, G Width, WD/WG), including best estimates and SD ranges.
-  - Overlay archaeological points on calibration charts
+  - Overlay archaeological points on calibration charts:
+    - Points are plotted at their derived temperature(s) against their parameter value.
+    - Out-of-range archaeological points are visually distinguished (e.g., hollow circles with dashed borders).
+    - Tooltips for out-of-range points display "Out of range (closest: X°C)".
+    - Calibration chart Y-axis automatically adjusts with padding to ensure out-of-range points are visible.

 ### 📈 Plotting & Interactivity
 - Full spectrum plot with: